 Your house is more likely to be damaged by termites than by a fire!

-Termites cause more damage than fire, flood and tornadoes combined annually in the United States and in Mississippi.
+Termites cause more damage every year than fire, flood, and tornadoes combined in the United States, and in Mississippi.
 It is often said that there are only two kinds of houses - those that have termites and those that will have termites.
 These invaders feed non-stop, 24/7, and are always looking for more food sources.
 Fortunately, there is a way to stop and prevent these unwanted houseguests from destroying your home - with Termidore® Termiticide and Advantage Pest Services (a deadly one-two combination!).

 David McNeece and the Advantage Team will apply a continuous barrier of Termidore® Termiticide around your home.
 This pest-killer is proven to not only stop termites that are infesting your home, but also prevent future attacks with its long residual life after application.
 With Termidore’s unique transfer capabilities, it delivers a deadly blow to the colonies that are around your home.
 All initial work is guaranteed for one year and continuing protection is available for additional years.